-12. High Performance Liquid Chromatography
+12. Gas Chromatography

-- 12.1 Table 1 summarizes the recommended operating conditions for the HPLC.
-Included in this table are retention times, capacity factors, and MDL that can be achieved under these conditions.
-An example of the separations achieved by this HPLC column is shown in Figure 1.
-Other HPLC columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met.
-When the HPLC is idle, it is advisable to maintain a 0.1 mL/min flow through the column to prolong column life. - 12.2 Calibrate the system daily as described in Section 7. - 12.3 If the internal standard calibration procedure is being used, the internal standard must be added to the sample extract and mixed thoroughly immediately before injection into the instrument. - 12.4 Inject 5-25 $\mu$ L of the sample extract or standard into the HPLC.
-If constant volume injection loops are not used, record the volume injected to the nearest 0.05 $\mu$ L, and the resulting peak size in area or peak height units. - 12.5 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
+- 12.1 Table 1 summarizes the recommended operating conditions for the gas chromatograph.
+Included in this table are retention times and MDL that can be achieved under these conditions.
+Examples of the separations achieved by Column 1 are shown in Figures 1 and 2.
+Other packed or capillary (open-tubular) columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met. - 12.2 Calibrate the system daily as described in Section 7. - 12.3 If the internal standard calibration procedure is being used, the internal standard must be added to the sample extract and mixed thoroughly immediately before injection into the gas chromatograph. - 12.4 Inject 2-5 $\mu$ L of the sample extract or standard into the gas-chromatograph using the solvent-flush technique.
+Smaller (1.0 $\mu$ L) volumes may be injected if automatic devices are employed.
+Record the volume injected to the nearest 0.05 $\mu$ L, and the resulting peak size in area or peak height units. - 12.5 Identify the parameters in the sample by comparing the retention times of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
 The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
-Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 12.6 If the response for a peak exceeds the working range of the system, dilute the extract with mobile phase and reanalyze. - 12.7 If the measurement of the peak response for benzidine is prevented by the presence of interferences, reduce the electrode potential to +0.6 V and reanalyze.
-If the benzidine peak is still obscured by interferences, further cleanup is required.
+Three times the standard deviation of a retention time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 12.6 If the response for a peak exceeds the working range of the system, dilute the extract and reanalyze. - 12.7 If the measurement of the peak response is prevented by the presence of interferences, further cleanup is required.